 Decline of US PCB Industry Questions Small Shops

 The PCB industry has been in decline for years in the United States.
 This is why the strongest companies in our industry have diversified to offer design services and other products that leverage the same strengths that create success in the circuit board space.
-In addition the smaller PCB shops in the U.S. don't have the resources either technically or financially to take on the higher tech work and its puts the customers in quite the conundrum.
+In addition, the smaller PCB shops in the U.S. don't have the resources either technically or financially to take on the higher tech work and its puts the customers in quite the conundrum.

 Consolidation in various industries in the U.S. has created challenges and opportunities for both suppliers and customers.
 The opportunity for suppliers who have been around for over 60 years like Epec is to demonstrate to customers how working with a financially stable, privately held company, with significant engineering, and manufacturing resources is a solid long term supply chain investment for their company.

 Traditionally, larger companies viewed domestic suppliers as either too small or unsophisticated to manage their complex needs.
-As the industry and the options for customers gets smaller, the best companies invest in their people and technology to fill that void.
+As the industry and the options for customers get smaller, the best companies invest in their people and technology to fill that void.